microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/1_Solution_Design/README.md

 An ideal agile approach focuses on delivery of integrations and capabilities only as required to deliver the first prioritized user story, allowing for effective unit testing of each component, and quicker delivery of value to the users.

 ## The MVP Solution Design
+We recommend an organization define a set of Architecture Principals at the beginning of a Cloud for Healthcare implementation, as there will be many different teams and specialties involved.
+Forming an Architecture Review Board to develop and maintain these principals allow development teams to make design decisions independently without sacrificing standards or consistencies around important concepts.

+> [Architecture Principles Starter Kit](./ArchitecturePrincipleStarterKit.docx)
+<br>

 ### Step 1: Gap-Fit

 To begin gap fit against tool sets and capabitlies, requirements (or acceptance criteria) need to be clearly laid out.
-Pre-defined Architecture Principals are also considered in the design
+Pre-defined Architecture Principals are also considered in the design.

-> [Architecture Principles Starter Kit](./ArchitecturePrincipleStarterKit.docx)
-<br>

 The below is an example of this exercise against the Microsoft Cloud for Healthcare capabilities for Patient Outreach, with the Patient Outreach reference architecture as a guide.